 Doctors do not recommend walkers for babies because babies should not be walking at this age.
 Babies tend to fall often and land toes first or with their feet if they use walkers.

-If the baby wears socks and the walker falls, it could get its toes stuck between the floor.
+If the baby wears socks and the walker falls, it could get its toes stuck on the floor.

 Also, walkers can cause hip degeneration.
 The baby’s hips would not develop naturally if the baby sat on a walker for a long time.
-So it’s better not to use walkers.
+So it’s better to use something other than walkers.

 If a baby falls out of a walker, she will most likely not get hurt in the first few months.
 However, he might get choked if he is 2 or 3 months old.

 Most babies do not walk on their own by this age, so when they fall out of a walker, they go from moving on their own to having no control over their bodies.

 This is why doctors do not recommend walkers for babies.
 However, the American Academy of Pediatrics has called the CPSC ban “arbitrary,” saying that the walker ban has “the potential to impact the mobility of many children with disabilities seriously.

 Babies who can’t walk well use a walker.
 It helps them to practice their walking skills, and they can walk without it if they practice enough.
 However, babies shouldn’t rely on walkers.
 It’s not good for their health because they can develop weak muscles.